The Perfect Budget for TV and Radio Ads

 TV Advertising Costs

-Production Costs: The cost of producing a TV ad in Australia varies significantly, starting at $3,500 and averaging to millions.
-A high-end production like the Chanel No.5 perfume ad directed by Baz Lurhmann, starring Nicole Kidman, costs around $43 million AUD.
-However, more modest productions can start from approximately $3,500 + GST per week in smaller cities and upwards of $11,000 + GST per week in more populated cities.
+The cost of producing a TV ad in Australia varies significantly, starting at $3,500 and reaching up to millions.
+High-end productions, like the Chanel No.5 perfume ad directed by Baz Luhrmann and starring Nicole Kidman, famously cost around $43 million AUD.

 Ad Length: Common lengths are 15 and 30 seconds.
 Diverse ad lengths can be used to maintain audience interest and manage costs.